Chinese literature: Impact of translation on modern and contemporary Chinese writers

 Translated literature has long played an important role in modern China.
-Some writers, such as Lu Xun, Yu Dafu, Ba Jin and others were literary translators themselves, and many present day writers in China, such as the Nobel laureate Mo Yan, listed translated works as sources of enlightenment and inspiration.
+Some writers, such as Lu Xun, Yu Dafu, Ba Jin and others were literary translators themselves, and multiple present day writers in China, such as the Nobel laureate Mo Yan, listed translated works as sources of enlightenment and inspiration.

 History books about Chinese literature

 The first two known history books about Chinese literature were published by Japanese authors in the Japanese language.
 Kojō Tandō wrote the 700 page Shina bungakushi (支那文学史; "History of Chinese Literature"), published in 1897.
 Sasakawa Rinpū wrote the second ever such book in 1898, also called Shina bungakushi.

 The first such book in English was A History of Chinese Literature, by Herbert Giles, published in 1901.
 1904's Zhongguo wenxue shi by Lin Chuanjia was the first such history in Chinese.
 Lin Quanjia was inspired by a 1903 translation of Sasakawa's book.

+The Cambridge History of Chinese Literature, edited by Kang-i Sun Chang and Stephen Owen, is a fundamental contemporary 2-volumes set work published in 2010 by the Cambridge University Press.

+Studies in history of the modern Chinese literature from the 17th century to 21st century were published in 2017 by the Harvard University Press as a fourth volume of new literary history series.
+The book A New Literary History of Modern China, edited by David Der-wei Wang, contains multiple scholarly essays and articles in time-line order.